Bratislava: a brief travel guide

 UFO Observation Deck

-Another place where you can admire the beauties of Bratislava is up the UFO Observation Deck.
-It is 100 km above the ground and has a perfect view of the sunset and Danube river, which you can enjoy in the UFO restaurant over a romantic glass of wine and traditional Slovak food.
-The UFO Observation Deck is a part of the Soviet futuristic architecture of New Bridge, previously known as the Bridge of the Slovak National Uprising.
+Another place where you can admire the beauties of Bratislava is on the UFO Observation Deck.
+It is 100 m above the ground and has a perfect view of the sunset and Danube river, which you can enjoy in the UFO restaurant over a romantic glass of wine and traditional Slovak food.
+The UFO Observation Deck is a part of the Soviet futuristic architecture of the New Bridge, previously known as the Bridge of the Slovak National Uprising.
 It was opened in 1972 as an honor to the Slovak resistance to the 1944 German invasion.
 The New Bridge is the 7th largest hanging bridge in the world!

 Bratislava UFO